SannaAb/Pseudogenes/README.md

 ## Installation

 The recommended way of installing the tool is through Anaconda.

-First step is to create a conda evironment for Ppsy which builts upon python 2.7 and load the newly built conda environment using source activate
+First step is to create a conda evironment for PΨFinder which builts upon *python 2.7* and load the newly built conda environment using source activate

 ```